Health and Wellbeing in the Workplace – The Fundamentals

 Over and above the necessary workplace health and safety policies that are legally required within workplaces, there are many ways that organisations can provide a health and safe environment for employees, whether at head office or the home office.
 For example, when was the last time you asked your team whether they feel they have the necessary tools and space to perform their role?
 Or even more fundamentally, does your team have access to natural light and fresh water while at work?

 Also, now more than ever, it is paramount that employees feel their organisations are taking adequate steps with general hygiene and social distancing measures.
 Staying up to date with recommendations and actively communicating these measures will build trust and ensure you are not putting your team at risk.

-Intellectual health relates to your team members’ motivation, fulfilment and desire for continuous learning and development.
-Courses and training such an online webinars and conferences are great ways to meet these needs, particularly when you don’t have a certain skillset within your workforce.
+Intellectual health relates to your team members’ motivation, fulfillment and desire for continuous learning and development.
+Courses and training such as conferences are great ways to meet these needs, particularly when you don’t have a certain skillset within your workforce.

 However, you should also consider the value of sharing knowledge within and across teams.
 Lunch and learn sessions are a fantastic and cost-effective way to empower your team members to share their experience and foster a culture of knowledge sharing.

 While it may not be an obvious priority for organisations, an employee’s financial health can have serious implications on their happiness and productivity at work, and consequently, the business bottom line.
 Financial stress is a very real concern for many individuals and organisations are often well-positioned to provide support and guidance.

 A great place to start is to survey your employees to get a better understanding of their key financial concerns, rather than implementing generic high-level strategies.
 Based on this feedback, you can introduce relevant initiatives such as encouraging voluntary superannuation payments, sharing free financial planning tools from reputable sources, or allowing employees to work flexibly to reduce travel and childcare costs.